 Prosthetic devices

-covers prosthetic devices needed to replace a body part or function when a doctor or other health care provider enrolled in Medicare orders them.
+Medicare Part B (Medical Insurance) covers prosthetic devices when a doctor or other health care provider orders them

 - Breast prostheses (including a surgical bra).